kemoulee/kemoulee.github.io/index.md

 ## About Me

-I am currently a first-year Ph.D. student at University of Macau, supervised by Prof. Jiantao Zhou.
+I am currently a first-year Ph.D. student in computer science at University of Macau, supervised by Prof. Jiantao Zhou.
+I received the B.Sc. degree in mathematics and applied mathematics from Sun Yat-sen University in 2021, and the M.Sc. degree in artificial intelligence applications from University of Macau in 2023.

 ## Research Interests